Intervention/image/README.md

 ## Usage

 * Image::__construct - Create new instance of Image class
-* Image::make - Create new image resource from image file
+* Image::make - Open a new image resource from image file or create a new empty image
+* Image::canvas - Create a new empty image resource
-* Image::resize - Resize image based on given width and/or height
+* Image::resize - Resize current image based on given width and/or height
 * Image::grab - Cut out a detail of the image in given ratio and resize to output size
 * Image::insert - Insert another image on top of the current image
 * Image::brightness - Changes brightness of current image